wp-plugins/local-market-explorer/readme.txt

 5. Visit each of the API key links and get your API keys.
 After you put in each API key, the data will load for the corresponding modules.

 == Changelog ==

+= 1.1 =
+* Added ability to pull in TeachStreet data

 = 1.0.4 =
 * Fixed typo since 1.0.2 that caused Thesis theme not to work properly